ZaGetex/messstation/ADD-SENSOR_README.md

 ## Step 2: Add the Sensor to the UI Configuration

 This is the **only file you need to edit**.
-This file acts as the "single source of truth" for your entire application.
+This file acts as the "single source of truth" for the entire application.

 **File:** `src/lib/sensorConfig.ts`